atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 7. Select the checkbox next to `acme-cost-mgmt` or similar.
 8. Select `Finish`.

-The steps above created a new group in AWS SSO, a new permission set based on an AWS-managed permission, and associated these two resources with your master AWS account.
-In the next step you'll provision a user in AWS SSO for each of your foundation team members.
-In support of the people playing the functional role of Cost Manageemnt, their users will be added to the `acme-cost-mgmt` group so that they will be able to access the AWS Management Console for your master AWS account and be limited to cost management and billing related information and operation.

 ## 4. Enable Multi-Factor Authentication (MFA)

 Before adding any human users to AWS SSO and enabling the users to access your AWS environment, it's a best practice to configure AWS SSO to require multi-factor authentication (MFA).